 Yet even after meeting these requirements, most of you will need to continue actively working on your writing to achieve or maintain proficiency.

 By practicing the writing techniques and using the recommended sources described in this handbook, you will improve the written communication skills that are essential to excelling academically.

-Undergraduate Advising Center (UAC): Advising services for first-year undergraduate students
+Undergraduate Advising Center (UAC): Advising services for all undergraduate students

 Tutoring and Academic Support Center (TASC): Wide array of tutoring services

 Educational Opportunity Program (EOP): Admissions, academic, financial and personal support; on-going advising, tutoring, peer mentoring and developmental workshops

 Gator Smart Start: Partners with local high schools, incoming students, and current SF State Gators to ensure students excel in their English composition (writing) and quantitative reasoning (math) courses.

 Food+Shelter+Success: Housing, food and other basic needs resources for all students

 Gator Groceries: Resources intended to address food insecurity needs for students